suzuki-shunsuke/durl/README.md

 So we have developed this tool.
 It is good to use this tool at CI.

+Of course, you can use durl other than oss documents.
+For example, you can also check your blog posts with durl.

 ## Install

 durl is written with Golang and binary is distributed at [release page](https://github.com/suzuki-shunsuke/durl/releases), so installation is easy.